AnjaliSandip/FastIceFlo/README.md

 where $H$  is the ice thickness distribution, $\mu$ the dynamic ice viscosity, $\dot{\boldsymbol{\varepsilon}}_{SSA}$ is the effective strain rate, $\rho$ the ice density, $g$ the gravitational acceleration, $s$ glacier's upper surface z-coordinate and $\alpha^2 {\bf v}$ is the basal friction.

 # Pseudo-transient method
-we reformulate the 2-D SSA steady-state momentum balance equations to incorporate the usually ignored inertial terms:
+we reformulate the 2-D SSA steady-state momentum balance equations to incorporate the usually ignored inertial terms: <br>
 $\nabla \cdot \left(2 H \mu \dot{\boldsymbol{\varepsilon}}_{SSA} \right) = \rho g H\nabla s  + \alpha^2 {\bf v}$
 \rho H\frac{\partial v}{\partial \tau}$
 allows us to turn the steady-state equations into transient diffusion of velocities $v_{x,y}$.
 The velocity time derivatives represent physically motivated expressions we can further use to iteratively reach a steady-state, thus the solution of the system.